Are 30,000 children really ‘trafficked’ in South Africa every year? The claim exaggerates the problemComments 6

 Human trafficking is rife in South Africa, if recent press reports are to be believed, and children are at particularly high risk of being traded and prostituted.

-As many as “30,000 kids trafficked in SA” read a recent headline in The Times.
+As many as “30,000 kids trafficked in SA” read a headline in The Times in October 2013.
 A similar article appeared in the Pretoria News, suggesting that “at least 30,000 children” are trafficked and prostituted annually in South Africa and “50 per cent of them are under the age of 14”.
 The paper attributed the claim to Roxanne Rawlins of Freedom Climb, “a project that works with trafficked people around the globe”.

 The reports coincided with National Human Trafficking Awareness Week, a programme begun in 2006 by the International Organisation for Migration’s Southern African Counter-Trafficking Assistance Programme.